butlerx/presentation/slides/sistem-2020.md

 service.build_info;branch=master;goversion=go1.13.4;version=6.5.1 1 1582136043
 ```

-notes?: Known Questions you want to ask the service Metrics Allow you to produce
+notes: Known Questions you want to ask the service Metrics Allow you to produce
 Known State of your system at a specific time.
 These can be used to:

 - see is a system healthy